-Women's Tennis Association, also known as WTA, is a privately owned entity headquartered in the US.
-Founded in 1973 with approximately 730 employees, it reported $67.9M in revenue as of 2023, functioning as a tier 1 media tech buyer.
-The organization primarily focuses on racquet sports, serving as the main organizing body of women's professional tennis.
-It is responsible for organizing and sanctioning numerous professional tennis tournaments throughout the year, including the four Grand Slam tournaments: Australian Open, French Open, Wimbledon, and US Open.
-The WTA also oversees the WTA Tour, which represents the highest level of competition for women's tennis players.
+The Women's Tennis Association, also known as WTA, is a privately owned organization headquartered in the US.
+Founded in 1973, it employs approximately 730 individuals and reported $67.9M in revenue as of 2023, functioning as a tier 2 media tech buyer.
+The company specializes in racquet sports, primarily serving as the main organizing body of women's professional tennis.
+The WTA is responsible for organizing and sanctioning numerous professional tennis tournaments throughout the year, including the four Grand Slam tournaments (Australian Open, French Open, Wimbledon, and US Open).
+Additionally, it oversees the WTA Tour, which represents the highest level of competition for women's tennis players.

 Similar Companies